A Detailed Guide To Concrete Bleeding: Causes, Effects, and Prevention

 What is Concrete Bleeding?

-Concrete bleeding is a form of segregation that happens when the heavier components in freshly mixed concrete, such as cement and aggregates, settle downward.
-Simultaneously, excess water in the mix is pushed upwards to the surface due to gravitational forces.
+Concrete bleeding is a form of segregation in which water rises to the surface of freshly placed concrete because the heavier solids (cement and aggregates) settle downward under gravity.
 This rising water forms a thin film, creating surface irregularities and reducing the density of the upper layer.

 The phenomenon is sometimes referred to as weeping, sweating, or water gain.
 It often results in the formation of a weaker layer at the top called laitance.
 This layer is more porous and susceptible to cracking, scaling, and early deterioration.